 Contingent offers refer to selling an asset or property through a contract contingent upon fulfilling agreed-upon conditions.
-They are most commonly used for the sale of real estate.
-The offer becomes a binding contract when it is accepted, and the conditions are fulfilled.
-They protect the buyer if the seller fails to make the sale.
-The buyer does not incur any financial loss if the deal falls through.
+They are most commonly used for real estate sales.
+The offer becomes a binding contract when it is accepted and the conditions are fulfilled.
+Contingent offers protect the buyer if the seller fails to close the deal.
+The buyer does not incur any financial loss if the sale falls through.

 Hiring professionals to help you understand the legalities of the offer and prepare the contract can save you from costly mistakes.
 Real estate is a complicated industry, and a realtor or lawyer can help you avoid legal issues during the sale.
-The offer sets out certain conditions that have to be met before the buyer can purchase the property.
-Real estate companies specialize in contingent purchasing offers and can help you draft the contract depending on your needs.
-How often do contingent offers fall through?
-Only about four percent of Consignment offers to fall through.
+A contingent offer sets out certain conditions that must be met before the buyer can purchase the property.
+Real estate companies often specialize in contingent purchasing offers and can help you draft a contract depending on your needs.

 A contingent offer is a contract that elaborates on the subject of purchase and sale.
 It protects the buyer from losing their deposits if the deal falls through.
-Professionals in the real estate field will be able to assist the buyers in comprehending the conditions stipulated in the contract.
-A good example of a contingency clause is: "If and when the buyer acquires financing," which means it is subject to approval from the lender.
-This clause is used when the buyer is looking to purchase a house and has already found a lender.
+Real estate professionals can assist buyers in comprehending the conditions stipulated in a contract.
+One common example of a contingency clause is: "If and when the buyer acquires financing," which means the offer is subject to approval from a lender.
+This clause is used when the buyer wants to purchase a house and has already found a lender.
 Before signing the contract, the lender may ask for some time to review the documents related to the property.
 The contingent offer becomes a binding contract if and when the lender approves the property.

-Contingent offers allow you to walk away from a deal without any financial loss in case you find the buyer unable to meet their promises.
-They also protect the buyer from getting into a deal they cannot afford, or that does not meet their level of satisfaction.
+Contingent offers allow you to walk away from a deal without any financial loss if you find the buyer unable to meet their promises.
+They also protect the buyer from getting into a deal they cannot afford or that does not meet their level of satisfaction.
 Sellers benefit from contingent offers because they can have some control over their property sale.

 2. Common Reasons for a Contingent Offer

-This contingency states that the buyer must pay an amount that is a fair market value for the property.
-This prevents the buyer from buying a house at a low price and reselling it at a higher price.
-For example, if you're selling your home, you will want to ensure that you have yet to sell it under fair market value.
-The appraisal contingency proves useful in this case because it ensures you get full value for your house when you sell it to someone else.
+An appraisal contingency states that the buyer must pay a fair market amount for the property.
+This prevents the buyer from purchasing the house at a low price and reselling it at a higher price.
+The appraisal contingency ensures the seller gets full value for their home by requiring a professional appraisal.

-When a seller agrees to a contract's terms, they hand the buyer the right to first refusal.
-This means the seller can only sell to other potential buyers after the buyer has made their final decision.
-If the buyer decides to purchase the property it is part of a binding contract.
+When a seller agrees to a contingent offer, they give the buyer the right to first refusal.
+This means the property can't be sold to any other potential buyers until the first buyer makes a final decision.
+If the buyer chooses to purchase the property, the contract becomes binding.
 If the deal falls through, the buyer remains protected from losing their money.

 4. Pending vs. Contingent

-A Contingency clause is an important part of a contract, but there are times when you should consider avoiding it.
+A contingency clause is an important part of a contract, but there are times when you should consider avoiding it.
 Contingencies can scare off potential buyers, weaken your offer, or put you in a worse position during negotiations.
 However, contingencies can also protect you from financial loss.
-The real benefits come in cases where the buyer or seller could be more reliable.
-On the other hand, Contingency clauses can be very useful if they are used properly to protect your interests.
-You should always check the pros and cons of using contingencies when selling a house.
+The real benefits come in cases where the buyer or seller is unreliable.
+Contingency clauses can protect your interests if used properly.
+You should always consider the pros and cons of contingencies when selling a house.